-Seoul is the capital city of the Republic of Korea, generally known as South Korea.
-The largest metropolis of the country, Seoul is officially dubbed as the Seoul Special Metropolitan City.
-Seoul is rich in history and culture but it is also teeming with modernization as seen in its towering structures and economy.
-On this article, we are going to take a peek at the wonder of Seoul by identifying ten of the best sightseeing destinations which could be found in the city.
+Seoul is the capital city of South Korea and the largest metropolis in the country, The city is not only rich in history and culture but also one of the most modernized in East Asia as seen by its towering structures and well-developed economy.
+In this article, we are going to take a peek at the wonder of Seoul by identifying ten of the best sightseeing destinations which can be found in the city.

 1. Bukhansan National Park

 If you're looking to escape the modern metropolis and its bright flashing lights for a moment, there's no better places than Bukhansan National Park.
 A stone's throw away from the city this national park is full of vast forested areas, granite peaks and fascinating majestic temples.
 You can also get some stunning views over the city of Seoul from the mountains around the park such as Insubong which rises up over 800 meters above sea level.
 It's perfect for spending a day out of the city without really travelling to far away.